xubingyue/snackis/README.md

 Type ```lock``` and press ```Return``` in the reader to lock Snackis and return to the login screen, the application will keep running in the background until closed.

 #### Encryption
-Snackis supports encrypting arbitrary data for a specific peer.
-Type ```encrypt``` and press ```Return``` in the reader to open the encryption form.
+Snackis supports encrypting arbitrary data for specific peers.
+Type ```encrypt``` and press ```Return``` in the reader to open the encryption view.
 On top of being encrypted; the resulting file is cryptographically signed, and the signature is verified when decrypting.
 Encoding ensures that the resulting file can be reliable transferred over text-based protocols, it also rougly doubles the size of the output.

 ![encrypt example](images/encrypt.png?raw=true)

 #### Decryption
-Type ```decrypt``` and press ```Return``` in the reader to open the decryption form.
+Type ```decrypt``` and press ```Return``` in the reader to open the decryption view.
 Decoding is mandatory for files that were encoded as part of the encryption process.

 ![decrypt example](images/decrypt.png?raw=true)

 #### Invites
-Type ```invite foo@bar.com``` in the reader and press ```Return``` to open the invite form.
-Snackis will send an email containing your public key to the specified address.
+Type ```invite foo@bar.com``` in the reader and press ```Return``` to create a new invite.
+Snackis will send an email containing your public encryption key to the specified address.
 The easiest way to see how it works is to try with your own address.

 #### Messages
 All Snackis-messages look more or less the same to the outside world.
-Most of the actual data is appended in encrypted (except for invites) form below the ```__SNACKIS__```-marker.
+Most of the actual data is appended in encrypted (except for invites) and encoded form below the ```__SNACKIS__```-marker.

 ![message example](images/message.png?raw=true)

-##### Sending
+#### Sending
 Snackis stores all outgoing messages in an outbox that may be emptied manually at any time by typing ```send``` and pressing ```Return``` in the reader.
 Automatic sending at regular intervals is supported through ```Smtp Poll``` in ```Setup```.

-##### Fetching
+#### Fetching
 Type ```fetch``` and press return in the reader to fetch email manually.
 Automatic fetching at regular intervals is supported through ```Imap Poll``` in ```Setup```.

 #### Inbox